 August 30, 1919 – Natural Gas Boom (and Bust) at Snake Hollow

-About 300 petroleum companies sprang up near Pittsburgh within months of a major natural gas discovery – the “Snake Hollow Gusher” of McKeesport, Pennsylvania.
+About 300 petroleum companies converged on a natural gas field near Pittsburgh within months of the “Snake Hollow Gusher” of McKeesport, Pennsylvania.

 “Many residents signed leases for drilling on their land,” the local newspaper later reported.
 “They bought and sold gas company stock on street corners and in barbershops transformed into brokerage houses.”

-But excitement in the McKeesport natural gas field ended in just seven months.
-At the beginning of 1921, natural gas production had declined in 180 wells – and more than 440 exploratory wells were dry holes.
+But excitement in the natural gas field ended in just seven months.
+At the beginning of 1921, natural gas production had declined in 180 wells; more than 440 exploratory wells were dry holes.
 Of the millions invested during the boom, only about $3 million came out.
 The field was soon described as “the scene of the Pittsburgh district’s biggest boom and loudest crash.”
 Learn more in Natural Gas is King in Pittsburgh and the McKeesport Gas Company.

 August 31, 1850 – San Francisco Utility incorporates to manufacture Gas